 This has been a long road and not only was Monty saved in the process but the chain of events set in motion by Nina’s act of kindness that day and by all the subsequent acts, has enriched all our lives.
 This rescue connected a group of people who have become treasured friends through the experience.
 Monty has joined the legion of FFL alums who have shattered that glass ceiling of “adoptable” and helped us all to think more broadly of what we can do together.
 Thank you to all of you who donated to FFL for Team Monty, shared his story and hoped right along with us.

 Stay tuned.
 This is just getting good.
 We will keep you posted on our boy!

-There is noting quite so sweet as betting on the long shot and winning, right?
+There is nothing quite so sweet as betting on the long shot and winning, right?

 Monty continues to grow by leaps and bounds, literally.
 Last night we found him sitting on top of the smaller cat tree in his room, which is over by his water fountain.
 Not at the very top, but ontop of the round barrel on the bottom.
 Karen was walking by his room and looked over and he was just sitting on it, looking around.
 Most of the time when we are home we put up the baby gate and leave his door open.

 He is taking longer trips through the house and staying in the living room to play and hang out.
 I sat with him out there yesterday while Karen vacuumed his room and he just laid on his side on the rug, hanging out.
 The vacuum makes most of the cats hide, but he barely noticed anything.
 He is able to find his way back to his room mostly by himself as well.
 We stay with him and monitor what is happening, but he’s really making strides.
 He even followed me into the den and master bedroom, just listening to me as I went and walking behind me.